-Inland Revenue holds the total nominal debt, administers the initial fair value write-down expense and any subsequent fair value adjustments, and is responsible for collecting the loan.
+StudyLink (Ministry of Social Development) administers the initial capital lending and issues student loans, which are then transferred to Inland Revenue.
+Inland Revenue holds the total nominal debt, administers the initial fair value write-down expense and any subsequent fair value adjustments, and is also responsible for the collection of debt.

-We use the following key terms to help us define loan values.
+We use the following key terms to help us define student loan values.

 - Nominal value - The total amount owed by borrowers at a point in time, including loan principal, interest, fees and penalties.

-The nominal and fair values of loans are shown below.
+The nominal and fair values of student loans are shown below.